AndreTheHunter/coding-test-2016/README.md

 My assumption is that at minute 0, the North and South lights are red.

-I intentionally did not use any libraries.
+I intentionally did not use any libraries (except for testing).